-If you spend your whole life playing by a strict set of rules, don't be surprised when someone else comes along that plays your own game better than you, if only because they don't feel obliged to stay within the boundaries to which you've chosen to adhere.
+If you spend your whole life playing by a strict set of rules, don't be surprised when someone else comes along who plays your own game better than you, if only because they don't feel obligated to stay within the boundaries to which you've chosen to confine yourself.

-This is NOT a game.
+This is not a game.